sergiicodes/UT-Austin-MSDS-admissions-predictor/readme.md

 # Grad School Acceptance Prediction

 This project aims to predict and study the acceptance/rejection of applicants to a grad school program using machine learning techniques.
-The project utilizes a random forest classifier method to predict whether an applicant will recieve either an acceptanced or a rejected status based on various metrics provided by the applicants.
+Two techniques are attempted: a random forest classifier and a neural network to predict whether an applicant will recieve either an acceptanced or a rejected status based on various metrics provided by the applicants.

 ## Dataset